madewhere/madewhere.co/CONTRIBUTING.md

 [issues]: ./issues/new

+Generally: we use `prettier` to format our Markdown, and we use the default settings save one: forcing lines to be wrapped at 80 characters.
+If your editor supports it, we'd recommend using "format on save" to run prettier automatically, and you can completely avoid thinking about these issues.

 Our style guide for Markdown is as follows:

-* Wrap lines at 80 characters
+- Wrap lines at 80 characters
-* Trim trailing spaces
+- Trim trailing spaces
-* When writing lists:
+- When writing lists:
-  * Use `*` for bulleted lists
+  - Use `-` for bulleted lists
-  * Use `1.` for numbered lists.
-All entries should be `1.`, unincremented.
+  - Use `1.` for numbered lists.
+All entries should be `1.`, un-incremented.
 Let the processor handle incrementing for us.
-  * Use two spaces for indentation
+  - Use two spaces for indentation
-  * Visually indent line continuations under the previous line
+  - Visually indent line continuations under the previous line
-* Leave a single empty line between paragraphs
+- Leave a single empty line between paragraphs
-* When writing headings:
+- When writing headings:
-  * Use `#` for all headings, not "dash" underlines
+  - Use `#` for all headings, not "dash" underlines
-* When creating links:
+- When creating links:
-  * Prefer named links to inline links; e.g. `[Link Text][link]`
+  - Prefer named links to inline links; e.g. `[Link Text][link]`
-  * When using named links, if the name is the same as the link, leave off the trailing brackets entirely; e.g. `[Link Text]`
+  - When using named links, if the name is the same as the link, use trailing brackets; e.g. `[Link Text][]`
-    * The only exception to this is links intended to be rendered in GitHub, such as this document.
-It doesn't appear to support this form.
-  * Use Hugo shortcodes for linking to other content; we don't want to manually manage internal links; e.g. `{{< ref "some-content-name" >}}`
+  - Use Hugo shortcodes for linking to other content; we don't want to manually manage internal links; e.g. `{{< ref "some-content-name" >}}`
-* When custom styling is needed, implement a Hugo shortcode; an example within the codebase is the `admonishment` shortcode.
+- When custom styling is needed, implement a Hugo shortcode; an example within the codebase is the `admonishment` shortcode.
-* When linking to commonly used URLs, prefer adding them either to the page or site's params, so they can be changed in one place.
+- When linking to commonly used URLs, prefer adding them either to the page or site's params, so they can be changed in one place.
 For examples, see usages of the `repository` param defined in [`config.yaml`][config]

 [config]: ./config.yaml

-TODO: editorconfig

 ## Theming, HTML